Dating After Divorce: What Works, What Fails, and What to Avoid

 Is it normal to be scared of dating after divorce?

 Completely normal.
-You invested in a relationship that didn’t work out, of course, vulnerability feels risky again.
-Fear of repeating the same mistakes, fear of rejection, and fear of trusting someone new are all common responses when dating after divorce, not signs that you’re broken.
-The goal isn’t to feel fearless; it’s to act thoughtfully despite the fear.
+You invested in a relationship that didn’t work out, so vulnerability feels risky again.
+Fear of repeating mistakes, fear of rejection, fear of trusting someone new: all common.
+The goal isn’t to feel fearless.
+It’s to act thoughtfully despite the fear.

 3